Software-Knife-and-Tool/dyad/README.md

 git clone https://github.com/Software-Knife-and-Tool/dyad.git
 ```

-After cloning the *eko* repository, the *rust* system can be built and installed with the supplied makefile.
+After cloning the *dyad* repository, the *rust* system can be built and installed with the supplied makefile.

 ```
 % make world